 - How can I prep a role intensely and then be “free” in the audition room?

-- Why don’t I ask to stand for the scene?
+- Do I stand up for my own choices?
+Why don’t I ask to sit/stand for the scene?
 I prepped it to be standing, but now I see a chair and feel like I have to sit.
 What makes me not at least ask for things that would support my work in the audition room?
 What do I think will happen to me?